SA/PPS 07.04 - Chartered Student Organizations

 Sr. Reviewer: Director, LBJ Student Center

-The Student Affairs Division is committed to recruitment and retention of a heterogeneous and qualified student body, and providing services which enhance their personal development and contribute to the fulfillment of their goals.
+The Student Affairs Division is committed to the recruitment and retention of a heterogeneous and qualified student body and providing services that enhance their personal development and contribute to the fulfillment of their goals.
 The following procedure contributes to the implementation of this policy

-This SA/PPS provides an organized procedure whereby a university department may charter a student organization.
+This policy and procedure statement (PPS) provides an organized procedure whereby a Texas State University department may charter a student organization.

-The university accepts the responsibility for assisting students in organizing and maintaining chartered student organizations; agrees to support, supervise and advise their activities, will provide resources for those activities; and acknowledges that these organizations contribute to the educational mission of the institution.
+The university accepts the responsibility for assisting students in organizing and maintaining chartered student organizations; agrees to support, supervise, and advise their activities; provides resources for those activities; and acknowledges that these organizations contribute to the educational mission of the institution.

 The granting of chartered status represents a partnership between the university and the chartered organization’s executive body.
-Chartered Student Organizations are held to a higher standard with higher expectations than other student organizations.
-Included in those higher expectations are minimum grade point averages for members and officers.
-It is the expectation that the chartered organizations, in consultation with the sponsoring department, determine the minimum GPA for officers.
-Individual officer GPA’s minimum requirements shall exceed the 2.25 Texas State cumulative GPA required of registered student organization officers.
-Student Involvement @ LBJSC verifies all organization officer grades during the annual registration period at the beginning of the fall semester for compliance with the minimum as set forth by the Student Organization Handbook.
+Chartered student organizations are held to a higher standard with higher expectations than other student organizations.
+Included in those higher expectations are minimum grade point averages (GPAs) for members and officers.
+It is the expectation that the chartered organizations, in consultation with the sponsoring departments, determine the minimum GPA for officers.
+Individual officer GPA minimum requirements shall exceed the 2.25 Texas State cumulative GPA required of registered student organization officers.
+Student Involvement @ LBJSC verifies all organization officer grades during the annual registration period at the beginning of the fall semester for compliance with the minimum, as set forth by the Student Organization Handbook.
 It is the expectation that the sponsoring department determine the chartered organization’s officer GPA compliance according to that organization’s policy statement.
-All minimum requirements should become part of the Constitution or PPS for that chartered organization.
+All minimum requirements should become part of the constitution or this PPS for that chartered organization.
 Other higher expectations include exemplary conduct and civic responsibility involvement for officers and members, which should foster in these students an affinity for the university and the sponsoring department.

 To qualify as a chartered student organization, the functions of the student organization would generally be performed by the university if the group did not exist.

-Chartered student organizations, as partners with the university, are subject to all laws, rules, regulations and policies which govern the sponsoring university department, Regents’ Rules, and University policies.
+Chartered student organizations, as partners with the university, are subject to all laws, rules, regulations, and policies which govern the sponsoring university department, Texas State University System (TSUS) Rules and Regulations, and university policies.

-An application for chartering an organization must be initiated by the university department or auxiliary organization that will assume responsibility for the organization.
-The Chartered Student Organization Application is available by request from Student Involvement @ LBJSC.
-The procedure for chartering a student organization is as follows:
+An application for chartering a student organization must be initiated by the university department or auxiliary organization that will assume responsibility for the organization.
+The Chartered Student Organization application is available by request from Student Involvement @ LBJSC.
+The procedures for chartering a student organization are as follows:

-The department/auxiliary unit must submit an application of charter and a memorandum to the Dean of Students or college dean (for academic departments) expressing intent to establish a chartered organization.
+Step I – The department or auxiliary unit must submit an application of charter and a memorandum to the dean of Students or college dean (for academic departments) expressing intent to establish a chartered student organization.
 The memorandum must include the following:

-how proposed organization will support the educational mission of the university; and
+how the proposed organization will support the educational mission of the university; and

 a description of the department’s partnership with the proposed organization.

-The department must prepare a constitution for the proposed organization and include this as an attachment with the application and letter of intent.
+Step II – The department must prepare a constitution for the proposed student organization and include this as an attachment with the application and letter of intent.
 The constitution must be approved through the appropriate administrative channels to establish the organization.
 The constitution must include the following components:

-a detailed declaration of purpose of the proposed organization;
+a detailed declaration of purpose of the proposed student organization;

-a reference to the chartered organization’s relationship to the sponsoring department or auxiliary unit;
+a reference to the chartered student organization’s relationship to the sponsoring department or auxiliary unit;

-a description of the partnership between the department and the proposed organization;
+a description of the partnership between the department and the proposed student organization;

 criteria for selecting membership;